cbusseata/flask-pandas-test/README.md

 6. Consider using the CSV to seed a database, rather than just accessing it directly.
 7. Deploy to AWS.
 8. Secure the API with an API key or an IP whitelist, or both.
+9. Add a make command for executing tests